Does a single person need life insurance cover? The UK's…

 But with 40% of all policies being joint policies, what happens then?
-Will the cover remain in place or will you need to cancel your policy?
+Will the cover remain in place or will you need to cancel your life insurance?

-The options available to you will depend on the insurer, as some will include a ‘separation option’ within their policies, but this isn’t offered by all providers.
+The options available to you will depend on the terms of your policy.
+Some policies include a ‘separation benefit’, but this isn’t offered by every insurer.

-If you find yourself in a position where you need to secure a new policy, Reassured can help you to compare multiple policies from some of the UK's leading providers.
+If you find yourself in a position where you need to secure a new policy, Reassured can help you to compare multiple quotes from some of the UK's leading providers.

 Keep reading to find out everything you need to know about joint life insurance after divorce…